alicekamil/CodeRUNNER/README.md

 # CodeRUNNER

 For now, the obstacles position is randomized, the collision doesnt work.
-This and things listed below is what im striving to fix til next due date:
+This and things listed below is what im striving to fix:
 *Preset floor tiles with obstacles, store them in a tile database, ramp up difficulty as time passes.
 *Collectables?
 *Score system and health system